ChengLiangYeh/dlcv-topic2/README.md

 # Deep Learning for Computer Vision
 ## HW2 Project 1 ― Image Classification
-In project 1, you will need to implement an image classification model and answer some questions in the report.
+- In project 1, you will need to implement an image classification model and answer some questions in the report.
+- Dataset: 25000 colour images with size 32*32 pixels of 50 classes.
+22500 images belong to training set.
+2500 images belong to validation set.

 ![1](./pic/image_classification.png)

 ## HW2 Project 2 ― Semantic Segmentation
-In project 2, you will need to implement two semantic segmentation models and answer some questions in the report.
+- In project 2, you will need to implement two semantic segmentation models and answer some questions in the report.
+-

 For more details, please click [this link](https://drive.google.com/file/d/1tJhyt7HSUVdnT2w2uJEakn7BiIApfZ8Y/view?usp=sharing) to view the slides of HW2